sea-bass/turtlebot3_behavior_demos/README.md

 TARGET_COLOR=green BT_TYPE=queue ENABLE_VISION=true docker compose up demo-behavior-cpp
 ```

-This example uses the behavior tree viewer ([`Groot`](https://github.com/BehaviorTree/Groot)).
+This example uses the behavior tree viewer ([`Groot2`](https://github.com/BehaviorTree/Groot2)).
-Since the TurtleBot3 navigation stack uses its own behavior trees on the default ports (1666 and 1667), we use ports 1668 and 1669 for this demo.
-You can change the ports in the UI to view the navigation behavior trees instead, though.

 After starting the commands above (plus doing some waiting and window rearranging), you should see the following.
 The labeled images will appear once the robot reaches a target location.

+NOTE: You will need the PRO version of Groot2 to view live behavior tree updates.
+If you are a student or involved in academic work, you can get a free license to try this out.
+Refer to [the Groot2 website](https://www.behaviortree.dev/groot/) for more information.

 ![Example demo screenshot](./media/demo_screenshot_cpp.png)